students-teach-students/python-tools-for-students/CONTRIBUTING.md

 **Note:**

 You might need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you haven't done so before.
-Especially for beginners we recomment [GitKraken](), which is a graphical user interface for `git`.
+Especially for beginners we recommend [GitKraken](https://www.gitkraken.com/), which is a graphical user interface for `git`.
-But you should definitly learn how to work with `git` in a terminal, since you might have to work in an environment where you won't have a graphical user interface (i.e. `ssh` connection to a server/cluster where you want to do your calculation on) or something doesn't work as expected and you need to fix it.
+But you should definitely learn how to work with `git` in a terminal, since you might have to work in an environment where you won't have a graphical user interface (i.e. `ssh` connection to a server/cluster where you want to do your calculation on) or something doesn't work as expected and you need to fix it.

 **Note for Windows users:**